SamBaker101/Tic-Tac-Toe/README.md

 Sam Baker - 01/12/2020

  A simple command line based Tic Tac Toe game created as a testing ground for logical and machine learning algorithms.

+ Note in this project I have not used Tensorflow or any other Machine Learning libraries.
+My thought process with this project is that by incrementaly building up the logic or nueral networks I use I will be able to obtain a greater understanding of how they work and what considerations go into developing AI for less trivial applications.

  # Game Modes